KeikoShimizu/APIHub/packages/example/README.md

 export default mergeTranslations(raMessages, apiHubMessages);
 ```

-- Once you implement language objects, import `useTranslate` from `react-admin` and set property path by using `translate()` function.
+- Once you implemented language objects inside `i18n`, import `useTranslate` from `react-admin` and set property path by using `translate()` function in the element you want to display.
 ```js
 //in src/landingPage/LandingPageMain.js
 import { useTranslate } from 'react-admin';